cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

 ##### Packet relay

-In plain English:

 - When a non-fungible token is sent away from its source, the bridge module escrows the token on the sending chain and mints a corresponding voucher on the receiving chain.
 - When a non-fungible token is sent back toward its source, the bridge module burns the token on the sending chain and unescrows the corresponding locked token on the receiving chain.
-- When a packet times out, tokens represented in the packet are either unescrowed or minted back to the sender appropriately -- depending on whether the tokens are being moved away from or back to their source.
+- When a packet times out, tokens represented in the packet are either unescrowed or minted back to the sender appropriately -- depending on whether the tokens are being moved away from or back toward their source.
 - Acknowledgement data is used to handle failures, such as invalid destination accounts.
 Returning an acknowledgement of failure is preferable to aborting the transaction since it more easily enables the sending chain to take appropriate action based on the nature of the failure.

 `createOutgoingPacket` must be called by a transaction handler in the module which performs appropriate signature checks, specific to the account owner on the host state machine.